-The main categories of risks inherent to the BNP Paribas Group's business are presented below and defined in the sections of chapter 5.
+"The main categories of risks inherent to the BNP Paribas Group's business are presented below and defined in the sections of chapter 5 of the BNPP 2024 Universal Registration Document.
 They can be measured through risk-weighted assets or other quantitative or qualitative indicators, to the extent risk-weighted assets are not relevant (for example, for liquidity and funding risk).